-If the issue is that you don't eat animal products, you can change your diet to include vitamin B12-fortified grains, a supplement or B12 injections, or a high-dose oral vitamin B12 if you are deficient.
+If you don't eat animal products, you have options.
+You can change your diet to include vitamin B12-fortified grains, a supplement or B12 shots, or a high-dose oral vitamin B12 if you are deficient.

 Most people can prevent vitamin B12 deficiency by eating enough meat, poultry, seafood, dairy products, and eggs.

-If you don't eat animal products, or you have a medical condition that limits how well your body absorbs nutrients, experts recommend taking a B12-containing multivitamin and eating breakfast cereal fortified with vitamin B12.
+If you don't eat animal products, or you have a medical condition that limits how well your body absorbs nutrients, you can take vitamin B12 in a multivitamin or other supplement and foods fortified with vitamin B12.

-If you're using vitamin B12 supplements, let your doctor know, so he or she can make sure they won't affect any medicines you're taking.
+If you choose to take vitamin B12 supplements, let your doctor know, so they can tell you how much you need, or make sure they won't affect any medicines you're taking.